A chancers guide to riding a motorcycle around India

 “Stunning caves, very peaceful – what a place”

 Needless to say this stretch of road was under construction.
 The whole thing was being replaced by a brand new as-yet-unfinished highway.
 As of the time of writing this short distance to Ajanta was a very tough ride.
-The caves though were amazing – well worth the visit during your India motorcycle tour.
+The caves though were amazing – well worth the visit during your motorcycle tour of India.

 Ajanta to Omkareshwar